The difference between WordPress.com and WordPress.org is probably one of the most common sources of confusion for the beginners.

-We also have detailed guide for it.
+We also have a detailed guide for it.

-What’s more, many hosting providers (like Bluehost) offer one-click WordPress installation.
+What’s more – many hosting providers (like Bluehost) offer one-click WordPress installation.
 This makes the process much simpler and quicker.

 Customizability and Control Options for Each Platform

 When you build a website, you often have very specific ideas about what it should look like and be able to do.
 WordPress is generally very customizable and gives you complete control over every aspect of your site.
-However, how much of this you can take advantage of depends on where you host your site.
+How much of this you can take advantage of depends on where you host your site.

-WordPress.com has number of plugins and features built in.
+WordPress.com has a number of plugins and features built in.
 These include statistics, security, social media, forms, backup, spam protection and much more.

-However, the lower-tier plans limit you to these default features.
+Bare in mind that the lower-tier plans limit you to these default features.
 To extend your site with third-party plugins, you need to opt for the Business plan.
 This possibility has only been around since August 2017, before that it didn’t even exist.

 The same is true for other external services.
 For example, if you want more than WordPress.com’s tracking, such as Google Analytics, you also need to pay for that option.

 When it comes to customization, the experience on WordPress.org is very different.
-With a self-hosted WordPress site you are free to add any theme or plugin to your site you want, be it free, paid or custom made.
+With a self-hosted WordPress site, you are free to add any theme or plugin to your site you want – be it free, paid or custom-made.

 The WordPress directory alone contains thousands of themes and tens of thousands of plugins to choose from.
 Plus, there are many more premium offers and you can also hire a web developer to build custom functionality for your site.